gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

   * **system**

-    * *inter_gene_max_space* = list of system name and integer separated by spaces.
+    * *inter_gene_max_space* = list of models fully qualified name and integer separated by spaces.
-      These values will supersede the values found in the system definition file.
+      These values will supersede the values found in the model definition file.
-    * *min_mandatory_genes_required* = list of system name and integer separated by spaces.
+    * *min_mandatory_genes_required* = list of models fully qualified name and integer separated by spaces.
-      These values will supersede the values found in the system definition file.
+      These values will supersede the values found in the model definition file.
-    * *min_genes_required* = list of system name and integer separated by spaces.
+    * *min_genes_required* = list of models fully qualified name and integer separated by spaces.
-      These values will supersede the values found in the system definition file.
+      These values will supersede the values found in the model definition file.

   * **hmmer**

     * *hmmer_exe* (default= *hmmsearch* )
-    * *index_db_exe* the executable to use to build the index for the hmm.
-      The value can be 'makeblastdb' or 'formatdb' or the absolute path toward one of these two binaries (default= *makeblastdb* )
     * *e_value_res* = (default= *1* )
     * *i_evalue_sel* = (default= *0.5* )
     * *coverage_profile* = (default= *0.5* )